Safeguarding Policy

 • Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications);

-• Ensure that children are appropriately dressed;
+• Ensure that pupils are appropriately dressed;

 • Following the Data Protection Policy.